matthewmacleod/zeptat/Readme.md

 Zeptat (Czech for: to ask)
 =======================

-goal find text in parsed e-books
+Project goal is to find text in parsed e-books via database

 Pdf parser Prerequisites